What causes roof decking

 Roofing

-The answer to 'what causes roof decking' is that roof decking, also known as roof sheathing, is the structural base that supports the roof's outer layer or roofing material.
-Roof decking is typically made of plywood, oriented strand board (OSB), or solid wood boards.
-The most common causes of issues with roof decking include water damage, rot, and structural issues.
+The answer to 'what causes roof decking' is roof decking, also known as sheathing, is the structural foundation of a roof that supports the roofing materials like shingles, tiles, or metal.
+Roof decking is typically made of plywood, oriented strand board (OSB), or solid wood boards that are nailed or screwed to the roof trusses or rafters.
+Proper installation and maintenance of the roof decking is essential for the overall integrity and longevity of the roof system.

 Step-by-Step Guide